ibmdb/node-ibm_db/APIDocumentation.md

 ### <a name="initPoolApi"></a> 5) .init(N, connStr)

 Initialize `Pool` with N no of active connections using supplied connection string.
 It is a synchronous API.
-We do not need an asynchronous version of this API.

 * **N** - No of connections to be initialized.
 * **connStr** - The connection string for your database